kottans/promise-api-workshop/README.md

 ## Requirements

-1. Note that after you implement a method, it's allowed to use it in other methods.
+1. Note that after you implement a method, it's allowed to use it in other methods (e.g. `Promise.resolve`).

 1. Methods behavior should match the TC39 specification, so pay attention to the requirements described in the comments.